pittsburghmodular/NullVentana/README.md

 ---

-## 11. AUDIO INPUT
+## 12. AUDIO INPUT

+The section header reads **OFF** until an input is running, then shows the sensitivity percentage.

+- **MIC ON/OFF** — turns the audio input on or off (it was in TRANSPORT before).
+Recording, BEAT RESEED, AUDIO PALETTE and GRANULAR RESET turn it on for you when needed.
 - **Slider** — overall audio sensitivity.
 It scales all the band levels and the beat detector.
+Each shape slot can further scale or re-route this with its own AUDIO BAND and AUDIO EFFECT controls.
 - **Device selector** — choose the input.
 To react to music playing on the computer rather than a mic, set a loopback/virtual audio device as the input (BlackHole on macOS, VB-Cable or Stereo Mix on Windows).
 - **Band meters** — Sub/Bass, Low Mid, High Mid, High/Air.
 These are the four bands the AUDIO MOD sliders and the shapes listen to.
 Each band auto-levels so quiet sources still use the full range.